 What is a bridge?

 A bridge is a great durable and economic solution to preserve your bite after a tooth extraction.
-A bridge structure is simply multiple crowns attached together in order to replace and protect the space of missing tooth or teeth.
+A bridge is simply multiple crowns attached together in order to replace and protect the space of missing tooth or teeth.
 The bridge is usually supported by two teeth which are appropriately prepared to hold the whole structure.
 A bridge structure will be most likely suggested if:

 - Restoring a healthy bite